Facial hair: In male adolescence

 Although this order is commonly seen, it can vary widely, with some facial hair starting from the chin and up towards the sideburns.
 As with most human biological processes, this specific order may vary depending on one's genetic heritage or environment.

 Military

 Depending on the periods and countries, facial hair has been prohibited in armies or, on the contrary, an integral part of the uniform.

-In religions
+In religion

 Many religious male figures are recorded to have had facial hair; for example, numerous prophets mentioned in the Abrahamic religions (Judaism, Christianity and Islam) were known to grow beards.
-Some religions, such as Sikhism and Islam, mandate growing beards.
-Amish men grow beards after marriage, but continue to shave their moustaches in order to avoid historical associations with military facial hair due to their pacifistic beliefs.
+In Shia Islam, trimming beards is allowed but shaving them is forbidden.
+Amish men grow beards after marriage but continue to shave their moustaches in order to avoid historical associations with military facial hair due to their pacifistic beliefs.
+In Sikhism, one of the Five Ks followed by Khalsa Sikhs is kesh, which forbids the cutting or shaving of hair, both scalp and facial.

 On women

 Women typically have little hair on the face, apart from eyebrows and the vellus hair that covers most of the body.
 However, in some cases, women have noticeable facial hair growth, most commonly after menopause.
 Excessive hairiness (especially facially) is known as hirsutism and is usually an indication of atypical hormonal variation.
 Many women depilate facial hair that appears, as considerable social stigma is associated with facial hair on women, and freak shows and circuses have historically displayed bearded women.
 Many women globally choose to totally remove their facial hair by means of electrolysis (permanent) or laser hair removal (semi-permanent).